sunitparekh/sunitblog/data/sunitblog/posts/structured-logging.md

 ## What is structured logging?
 *******
-Not only log level is important, bue how and what message that we log also matters.
-Our log messages most of the time looks like following,
+Not only log level is important, but how and what message are logged also matters.
+Log messages most of the time looks like following,

 ~~~
 127.0.0.1 [25/May/2014:01:37:44 -0400] "GET /api/modules/doc_id/navigation HTTP/1.1" 200 476
 ~~~

-Above message is interpreted well by humans since we know, `120.0.0.1` is IP,  `25/May/2014:01:37:44 -0400` is date, `GET` is request methods, `200` is response status and `476` is server response time...
+Above message is interpreted well by humans since we know, `120.0.0.1` is IP,  `25/May/2014:01:37:44 -0400` is timestamp, `GET` is request methods, `200` is response status and `476` is server response time...
 And such interpretation is required for each message logging.
 With number of system involved it is difficult to parse and build indexes for such messages.

 ~~~
 ip="127.0.0.1" timestamp="25/May/2014:01:37:44 -0400" method=GET url="/api/modules/doc_id/navigation" protocol=HTTP/1.1 status=200 responseTime=476
 ~~~

-Above message is self explanatory and easy to parse and index.
-This is also know as **logging with context**.
-With context logging, we can perform queries like find all slow pages, which gives all the url with status=200 and responseTime greater than 2000.
+Above structured message is self explanatory and easy to parse and index.
+This is also know as _logging with context_.
+With structured logging, we can perform queries like find all slow pages, _collect urls with `status = 200` and `responseTime > 2000`_.

 > **Unique identifier across systems for transaction tracking,**